sophiecchen/personal-website/work/class-project-descriptions/thread-library.md

   * `void signal()`: wakes up one thread associated with the condition variable
   * `void broadcast()`: akes up all threads associated with the condition variable

-*This project was completed for my operating systems class and is stored in a private GitHub.
-If you would like to see the code for this project, please contact me.*
+*This project was completed for my operating systems class and is stored in a private GitHub as per my university's honor code.
+If you are a involved in recruitment or hiring and would like to see the code for this project, please contact me.*

 ***